FAQ about medical practitioners and health

 No. A colour filter functions by excluding some of the light and thus reduces the amount of information contained in normal light, which impairs the colour sight

-No. You can be issued with a health certificate on the basis of your medical examination from the Navy if you are to complete a training programme or a course at a civilian maritime training institution.
+No. You can be issued with a medical certificate on the basis of your medical examination from the Navy if you are to complete a training programme or a course at a civilian maritime training institution.

 You can submit an application to the Danish Maritime Authority by email: soc@dma.dk.